alphagov/government-service-design-manual/service-manual/user-centered-design/user-centered-design-alpha-beta.md

 * gather all the post-it note observations created during the testing sessions and stick them up on a big wall
 * group the observations into similar themes
 * create findings — a statement that summarises the observations — for each group, and write it down on a post-it note, sticking it on top of the group
-* try to address the theories and decide
-* you have enough information to state a theory is now proven or disproven
+* try to address the theories and decide if you have enough information to state a theory is now proven or disproven
 * a theory needs further qualitative/quantitative testing

 At this stage you’re aiming to create a full set of insights (things that you’ve observed and learned), so don’t start designing solutions just yet.
 You should allow several hours for this analysis process.